Thaileaf/NYUK12Website/README.md

-# K12Website
+# NYU K12 Website
-A showcase for the website for K12 Center for Stem.
+A showcase for the website for NYU K12 Center for Stem.

 Website Link:
 https://k12stem.engineering.nyu.edu/